Azure/iotedge-lorawan-starterkit/README.md

 - Confirmed and unconfirmed upstream messages.
 - Confirmed and unconfirmed downstream messages.
 - Multi-gateways.
-- Message de-duplication
+- Message de-duplication.
-- Support of MAC commands.*
+- Support of MAC commands.
-- ADR Support.*
+- ADR Support.

-  **Planned features*
 ## Prerequisites
 The following should be completed before proceeding with the LoRaWAN starter kit development or deployment in your environment.